crowded-libs/duks/README.md

 2. Create a reducer to handle state transitions
 3. Set up the store with middleware
 4. Use the store within Compose components
-5. Access and observe the state using `store::getState` with the `by` keyword
+5. Access and observe the state using `store.state.collectAsState` with the `by` keyword
 6. Dispatch actions in response to user interactions

 ### Real World Example